rorymcgit/bank-tech-test/README.md

 As an account-holder,
 So I have visibility over my bank account status and history,
 I want to see my account statement with date, credit/debit and running balance.

+As a bank manager,
+So we do not unknowingly lend money,
+I want a user to not be able withdraw more than is in their account.

 ```